Om, nom, nom — that’s the perpetual background score to my day, so naturally, when I arrived in the Netherlands my first thought was: Dutch food! 🥧

 Tip: Make sure to try the tompouce on Koningsdag (King’s Day) or when the Dutch national team participates in the European Championship or World Cup — the top layer becomes orange.

 What’s your favourite Dutch food dish?
 Let us know in the comments below!

-Editor’s Note: This article was originally published in February 2020, and was fully updated in October 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in February 2020, and was fully updated in November 2023 for your reading pleasure.